Skip to content Outsourcing | Consultants | Software | Downloads | Online Store | Support | Library

 • Include the CVSROOT used by client (eg: :pserver:host:/cvsrepo)

-• Ensure that you quote the exact wording of error messages or attach a bitmap image of the screen showing the message
+• Ensure that you quote the exact wording of error messages (do not attach a bitmap image of the screen showing the message - it will be rejected from the mailing list)

-• Attach affected files (eg: the RCS file, CVSROOT directory from the repository)
+• Quote excerpts from affected files (eg: the RCS file, CVSROOT directory from the repository) - do not attach the files since the mailing list will reject them.

-• Attach a debug trace of CVSNT command which causes problem: Cvs –ttt or if the problem is with the lock server cvslock -test
+• Quote relevant segments of a debug trace of CVSNT command which causes problem: Cvs –ttt or if the problem is with the lock server cvslock -test - do not attach traces to your mailing list posts since the mailing list will reject them.

-• Attach a dump of the client environment variables.
-On Windows type set > mh.log and send the file mh.log
+• Quote relevant portions of a dump of the client environment variables.
+On Windows type set > mh.log and review the file mh.log - do not include this entire file in your message since the mailing list will reject it.

 • If it is an authentication or native file permissions issue - enable operating system auditing and post the resulting messages.